apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                           the client must resent a certificate during the TLS handshake.

                           By default this is :ts:cv:`proxy.config.ssl.client.certification_level`.

+host_sni_policy           One of the values :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`.

+                          If not specified, the value of :ts:cv:`proxy.config.http.host_sni_policy` is used.
+This controls how policy impacting mismatches between host header and SNI values are dealt with.

 valid_tls_versions_in     This specifies the list of TLS protocols that will be offered to user agents during
                           the TLS negotiation.
 This replaces the global settings in :ts:cv:`proxy.config.ssl.TLSv1`,